University of Toronto Mississauga buildings: Blackwood Gallery

-The Kaneff Centre also holds UTM's own art gallery: the Blackwood Gallery.
-Its main space is within the Kaneff Centre but additional gallery space can be found in the e|gallery, on the ground floor of the CCT building.
-The Blackwood Gallery is also in charge of the Bernie Miller Lightbox outside the South Building, also known as William G. Davis Building.
-Back in 1967, the campus’ first gallery was a small corridor in the Temporary Building, which is now known as Maanjiwe Nendamowinan.
-The Blackwood Gallery curates the work of local, national, and international professional artists.
-Every year the Blackwood Gallery will hold approximately five exhibitions, consisting of on-site and off-site exhibitions, and graduating student shows.
-Other than exhibitions and shows, the Blackwood Gallery also presents publications, public lectures, symposia, and conferences.
-During the summer months, the Blackwood Gallery holds a contemporary arts summer day camp for children ages 5–12.
-The summer camp is named “Running With Scissors.”

 Innovation Complex

 The Innovation complex was opened in September 2014 as an expansion to the Kaneff Centre.
 The expansion provided 6,300 square metres (67, 800 sq ft) of additional space and placed a large rotunda in the middle of the Kaneff Centre.
 The expansion cost $35 million, $10 million of which came from a grant from the city of Mississauga.
 The Innovation Complex is certified as LEED Silver.

 Erindale Hall

 Erindale Hall is a residence hall that was completed in August 2003 on a budget of $11.5 million.
 The hall is located centrally along the 5 minute walk, between Deerfield Hall and the Student Centre.
 Currently, the hall is set up in apartment style housing, with suites of 4 rooms, each housing two people.
 During the construction of Maanjiwe nendamowinan the second and third floors of the residence hall were used as office space and housed the Departments of English & Drama, Language Studies, and Historical Studies.